SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 and, thus, does not follow a measurable methodology.

-The basic assumption of my research is that several requirements towards data quality are already known at design time, e.g. when the rquirements are collected.
+The basic assumption of my research is that several requirements towards data quality are already known at design time, e.g. when the requirements are collected.
-Additionally for beginners it is not obvious which requirements should better be placed within the logic of the data model and which in form of external constraints to detect errornous data.
+Additionally for beginners it is not obvious which requirements should better be placed within the logic of the data model and which in form of external constraints to detect erroneous data.

 To solve these problems I develop methods to extract requirements from existing data models or from domain experts.